Shanvithegreat0/mmc_backend_setup/README.md

     ![pgAdmin 4 15-08-2023 06_58_22](https://github.com/Shanvithegreat0/mmc_backend_setup/assets/103589784/e596a95b-e71b-4fd3-a008-bd99634e1925)

-- Give a name to you database , For eg ~ newdb , mydb , etc.
+- Give a name to your database , For eg ~ newdb , mydb , etc.

-- Leave rest to default and save you Database
+- Leave rest to default and save your Database

 - Now go to Schemas -> Table -> User -> Query tool